Score Your GRE Essay

 But there is a catch-22 here: how do you improve your writing if you aren’t a good writer?
 How can you identify places to improve if you don’t know what needs improvement?
 How can you identify an error if you commit the error?
 These are all valid concerns, but trust me, you just need to start writing.

 But we won’t send you out to sea without a life vest.
-We now have an essay rubric that breaks down the four aspects of writing that count towards your score—Quality of Ideas, Organization, Writing Style, and Grammar & Usage.
+We now have an essay rubric that breaks down the four aspects of writing that count towards your score—Quality of Ideas, Organization, Writing Style, and Grammar and Usage.

 If you don’t know what those are now, you will soon.
 Each column represents one aspect of writing and each row represents a level from 0 to 6.
 Each cell of the rubric describes a specific aspect of writing at a specific level.